sjtrotter/netexpand/README.md

 splat:  x.x.x.\*

+NOTE: Network notations should not be mixed; program reports error and exits on detection.

 Default behaivor prints each valid address to stdout.
 Also includes an option to randomize the output addresses.

 ![screenshot?]()